Introduction

 User interface

 The user interface is similar to the user interface of the normal 2d layout of the LayoutEditor: There is a main drawing area in the middle.
-With press and hold the right mouse key the design can be moved.
+By pressing and holding the right mouse key, the design can be moved.
 A rotation of the view is done a holding the left mouse key.
 A context menu is available by pressing the right mouse key.
 Selecting is done by pressing the left mouse key.
-The slect statistic in show in the lower right.
+The select statistic is shown in the lower right.

 There are two types of entries for a design:

-• references to other 3d cell.
-So hierachical designs can be used in the same way as in the 2d layout.
+• references to other 3d cells, hierachical designs can be used in the same way as in the 2d layout

-Also the concept of userunits and database units is identical to the 2d layout.
-Both can be set independed to the 2d layout.
+The concept of userunits and database units is identical to the 2d layout.
+It can be set independently to the 2d layout.

 Editing

-The editing work also very similar to the 2d design.
-Basic editing feature are in the Draw menu and also available in the context menu.
-For 3d Boolean Operations the external Tool OpenSCAD is used.
-The entries for it will only be visible, if the tool is found on your system.
-Some packages includes it (Windows), on Linux it is marked as dependend packages, so it should be installed automatic.
-On Mac it had to be installed manual.
+The editing works similarly to the 2d design.
+Basic editing features are in the Draw menu and in the context menu.
+For 3d Boolean Operations, the external Tool OpenSCAD is used.
+The entries for it will only be visible if the tool is found on your system.
+Some packages include it (Windows) however on Linux it is marked as an independend package so it should be installed automatic.
+On Mac it has to be installed manually.